 Budget for Data Access Costs

 Some large banks are implementing fees for API access to consumer data.
-Conservatively model your unit economics to account for potential per-user-per-month API access costs in the range of $0.25-$2.00.
-If the CFPB rule is weakened, these fees could become industry standard.
+Model data access costs conservatively in your unit economics — consult your data aggregator (Plaid, Finicity, MX) directly for current pricing, as rates vary significantly by use case and volume.
+If the CFPB rule is weakened, bank-imposed data access fees could become industry standard.

 Monitor CFPB Closely